cerner/terra-core/packages/terra-status-view/README.md

 [![NPM version](https://badgen.net/npm/v/terra-status-view)](https://www.npmjs.org/package/terra-status-view)
 [![Build Status](https://badgen.net/travis/cerner/terra-core)](https://travis-ci.com/cerner/terra-core)

+## Deprecation Notice
+The terra-status-view npm package is deprecated as of `4.41.0`. terra-status-view will be removed from the repo in a future version, but the package will remain on npm.

+### What deprecation means
+Any apps that currently use terra-status-view will continue to work as-is.
+However, the terra-status-view package will no longer continue to be supported / developed.

+## Why?
+The reason behind terra-status-view deprecation is to integrate the presentation of overlays with the overall application framework to ensure better accessibility.

+## How to replace this package?
+This package can be replaced with [terra-application-status-overlay](https://engineering.cerner.com/terra-ui/application/terra-application/components/application-status-overlay)

-The status view component provides a customizable icon, message, and buttons in a view.
+~~The status view component provides a customizable icon, message, and buttons in a view.~~

 - [Getting Started](#getting-started)
 - [Documentation](https://engineering.cerner.com/terra-ui/components/terra-status-view/status-view/status-view)